Semiparametric Identification and Fisher Information: Linear Nonparametric Models

-This shows that the restrictions on neighborhoods in Chen et al. (2014) have a statistical interpretation in terms of the generalized Fisher information for all continuous linear functionals.
-Note that the parameter $\rho$ is also linked to the nonlinearity permitted in the model (see Assumption 2 in Chen et al. 2014 or Assumption 2 below), which typically restricts its values to $1\leq\rho\leq2.$ From this discussion, it seems that it may be hard to accomodate nonlinear cases for severely ill-posed problems where $I_{\phi ,\rho}=0$ for all $\rho\geq1$ and some functional $\phi$.
-Examples of such severe irregularity for certain functionals $\phi$ include nonparametric IV models and convolution models with Gaussian or other smooth distributions.
-Thus, the results of this paper provide useful insights into the sufficient conditions of identification derived in Chen et al. (2014), helping to interpret these conditions in terms of statistical information.
+This shows that the restrictions on neighborhoods in Chen et al. (2014) have a statistical interpretation in terms of the generalized Fisher information introduced here (for all continuous linear functionals).
+The parameter $\rho$ is also linked to the nonlinearity permitted in the model (see Assumption 2 in Chen et al. 2014 or Assumption 2 below), which typically restricts its values to $1\leq\rho\leq2.$ The case $\rho>2$ only holds when the second derivative of $m(\lambda)$ is zero.
+From this discussion, it seems that it may be hard to accomodate nonlinear cases for severely ill-posed problems where $I_{\phi ,\rho}=0$ for all $\rho\geq1$ and \textit{some} functional $\phi$.
+Examples of such severe irregularity for certain functionals $\phi$ include nonparametric IV models or measurement error models with Gaussian errors.

+To give sufficient conditions for irregular identification that allow for a variety of degrees of irregularity for different functionals consider adding the following condition to Assumption 1: